 Top places to visit in Laos

 In what in possibly Asia's most laid-back capital city, it's hard not to be enchanted by Vientiane's beautiful French colonial architecture and glittering Buddhist temples.
-Wide, tree-lined boulevards perfect for a leisurely stroll and uncommonly friendly locals in sleepy street-side cafes are highlights of Vientiane.
-Beyond its charming aura, Vientiane is also home to ornate yet rustic architecture, a tasty blend of French flavour infused in its local cuisine and the wonderfully bizarre Buddha Park just outside of city centre.
+Wide, tree-lined boulevards perfect for leisurely strolls and uncommonly friendly locals in sleepy street-side cafes are highlights of Vientiane.
+Beyond its charming aura, Vientiane is also home to ornate yet rustic architecture, a tasty blend of French flavour infused in its local cuisine and the wonderfully bizarre Buddha Park just outside of the city centre.
 While Vientiane's beauty and allure is less readily apparent than other historic cities in Indochina, Vientiane has a few enchanting secrets up its sleeve that are well-worth exploring.

 Si Phan Don (4000 Islands)

 Si Phan Don is a remarkable archipelago consisting of dozens of islands nestled on a roiling stretch of the mighty Mekong River.
 Seemingly frozen in time, life on the islands is governed by the great river's ebb and flow.
 In combination with the incredibly unique physical setting of Si Phan Don, the serenity of the local culture and the boundless natural beauty of the surroundings makes a visit to these islands truly magical.
 Its proximity to remote mountains make it a perfect launching point for incredible trekking experiences as well.
 Si Phan Don is also a great place to spot some of the Mekong's most famous wildlife - including Irrawaddy dolphins!